godaprojects-micronaut/aws-function/README.md

 sam local invoke <Function Name> -e <Event file name>
 ```

+P.S.
+Tried the constructor injection and that did not seem to work with the MicronautRequestHandler.
+Have to see later

 ## Feature aws-lambda documentation

 - [Micronaut AWS Lambda Function documentation](https://micronaut-projects.github.io/micronaut-aws/latest/guide/index.html#lambda)